BrandiATMuhkuh/brandiatmuhkuh.github.com/source/about/index.markdown

 footer: true
 ---
 {% img shadowImgMe /images/projects/mec2.jpg 200 %}
-Right now I'm officially a PhD student in Human Robot Interaction (HRI) at the Human Interface Technology Laboraty New Zealand.
+Right now I'm officially a PhD student in Human Robot Interaction (HRI) at the Human Interface Technology Laboratory New Zealand.
 On the other hand.
 I'm also a full stack developer, prototyping freak, entrepreneur, design thinking tutor, android developer or anything else that comes up in hard or software.

 In short, I do what I love :D